 The odds of escaping poverty in developing countries are extremely low despite the fact that people try harder and harder every single day in order to get out of the eternal cycle of working low paying jobs and begging in the streets.

-If you thought than being poor in a First World Country was bad enough, then you clearly know nothing of the world despite how well-traveled you think you might be.
+If you thought that being poor in a First World Country was bad enough, then you clearly know nothing of the world despite how well-traveled you think you might be.

 The True Face of Poverty